The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Dragon Sight

 Dragon Sight is a pain in the ass.
 We all know it.
 It’s not going anywhere, though, so let’s just get that out of the way and move on to how to mitigate this logistical nightmare of a party-targeted ability.
-You must be close to your target to apply and maintain their buff.
-Once applied, your buff stays no matter how far off to Narnia they go.
-While you can use it without a target, but are you really that selfish?
+While you can use it without a target, are you really that selfish?
 Can you afford to be?

-This all being said, the best ways to handle using it vary based on playstyle.
+This being said, the best ways to handle using it vary based on playstyle.

-If you play on mouse/keyboard, we recommend using a Mouseover (<mo>) macro.
+If you play on mouse/keyboard, we recommend using a Mouseover (`<mo>`) macro.\
 If you play on a gamepad/controller, you can simply use Soft targeting (up/down on d-pad).

 Different macro options are listed below, with pros/cons explained after.